 13

-Fruits Basket: The Final Season offers a heartfelt conclusion to the beloved anime adaptation of Natsuki Takaya's acclaimed manga.
-The series follows Tohru Honda, a compassionate orphan, as she becomes entangled with the mysterious Sohma family.
+Fruits Basket: The Final Season delivers a touching and emotional conclusion to the much-loved anime adaptation of Natsuki Takaya's acclaimed manga.
+The story centers on Tohru Honda, a kind-hearted orphan, who finds herself intertwined with the enigmatic Sohma family.

 ActionDramaMecha